overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 -   **name** : The GraphQL name of the enum (default to the class name without namespace)
 -   **values** : An array of `@EnumValue`to define description or deprecated reason of enum values

-The class will also be used by the `Input Builder` service when an `Enum` is encoutered in a Mutation or Query Input.
+The class will also be used by the `Arguments Transformer` service when an `Enum` is encoutered in a Mutation or Query Input.
 A property accessor will try to populate a property name `value`.

 Example: